-As more and more connected vehicles hit the road, the more and more companies think about the value that will be generated from the data that comes from the cars.
+As more connected vehicles hit the road, more companies are considering the value generated from mobility data.
 Some say that the data will be a ‘goldmine’ for auto manufacturers.
 I wouldn’t go that far, but we can all agree that the data from connected cars represents a significant opportunity for auto manufacturers to create new and innovative business models.
 But now that roughly half of the cars produced in the US this year will feature some level of embedded connectivity, is it too late for auto manufacturers to capitalize on the opportunity?

 There are hundreds of new and relatively untapped data types available from the various sensors in cars.
 Whether it be from the wiper blades, seatbelts or automatic braking systems, carmakers are gathering this data and using it for research and development to improve cars performance.
 Some are even using it to create new and more personalized services for drivers.

 The insurance industry has been leading this new driving data journey for many years.
-Starting with capturing data from OBD-II devices, then sourcing it from smartphones, the industry increasingly sees the addition of connected vehicle data as the future of insurance telematics.
+Starting with capturing mobility data from OBD-II devices then sourcing it from smartphones, the industry increasingly sees the addition of connected vehicle data as the future of insurance telematics.

 While it will be years before every car on the road is fully connected, the data collected from these hundreds of sensors in the car will be value-adding, not value-replacing for insurance use cases.
 The information insurers are already gathering from mobile devices should be enough for the time being, but more data variety means more accurate pricing for insurance customers.

 Making mobility data a win-win for everyone